Peace & Social Justice

 - Witnessed member Norene Goplen (near right) honored by Ecumenical Ministries of Oregon as Ecumenist of the Year.

 - Celebrated with Augustana member and Lincoln High School student Christina Schmidt (at right), who personally raised $16,000 to build a school in a village in Cambodia.
 For this work she received the Mustard Seed of Faith Award from Pacific Lutheran Theological Seminary in Berkeley, California.
-She is now raising money to participate in the Amigos program, which sends young people to volunteer on service projects in 16 countries in Latin America.

 - Celebrated with Rebecca Kirk (NAYA student) when she received the Spirit of Portland Award in 2010.